JackConnor/spotify-voice/README.md

 <h2>
-  So you want to control youtube by voice, huh?
+  So you want to control Spotify by voice, huh?
   </h2>
 <h4>
   Well You've come to the right place.
 This is a simple Youtube chrome extension to control youtube with voice controls only.
 You'll find some documentation here, but please send me a note if you have any questions (or post an issue).